wecodemore/wpstarter/docs/01-Introduction.md

 **WordPress has no official support for Composer** and creating a website project with dependencies entirely based on Composer will require some effort and "bootstrap" work.

-The main scope of this package is to simplify this process.
+The main scope of WP Starter is to simplify this process.

 The additional scope of the project is to provide a mean to **configure WordPress by using [environment variables](https://en.wikipedia.org/wiki/Environment_variable)** instead of PHP constants.